 It has been an exciting journey and I am glad to have a great team to work with every day.''

 One day soon Aaron Turner plans to be hanging out of a helicopter as a member of a rescue team saving lives.

-The University of Otago's Injury Prevention Research Unit (IPRU) has recently completed the most comprehensive study of occupational health in agriculture in New Zealand – with worrying results.
+The University of Otago's Injury Prevention Research Unit (IPRU) has recently completed the most comprehensive study of occupational health in agriculture in New Zealand.